Federated Learning for Surgical Vision in Appendicitis Classification: Results of the FedSurg EndoVis 2024 Challenge: Dataset and Annotation Protocol

 \section{Dataset and Annotation Protocol}

 The challenge dataset is a preliminary subset of the publicly available Appendix300 dataset \cite{kolbinger_appendix300_2025}.
-A CSV file detailing the samples used in the challenge is available here \footnote{Available upon acceptance or on request.}, along with two videos that were excluded from the final dataset but used in the challenge for reproducibility.
+A CSV file detailing the samples used in the challenge is available here \footnote{Available at \href{https://nextcloud.tso.ukdd.de/s/XppWkRnWpLGwj5F}{https://nextcloud.tso.ukdd.de/s/XppWkRnWpLGwj5F} Password for Review: \mbox{FedSurg24\_data!}}, along with two videos that were excluded from the final dataset but used in the challenge for reproducibility.
 The dataset is available for non-commercial use under a CC BY license and requires citation of the Appendix300 publication.
 The annotation protocol is available in \cite{kolbinger_appendix300_2025}.
 Usage of the data for individual publications was prohibited before the release of this study and the Appendix300 dataset.